Diamond-like carbon: Tribology

 Despite the favorable tribological properties of DLC it must be used with caution on ferrous metals.
 If it is used at higher temperatures, the substrate or counter face may carburize, which could lead to loss of function due to a change in hardness.
 The final, end use temperature of a coated component should be kept below the temperature at which a PVC DLC coating is applied.

+A new interface design between DLC-coated silicon wafer and metal is reported to increase the durability of DLC-coated silicon wafer against high contact stress from approximately 1.0 GPa to beyond 2.5 GPa.

 Electrical

 If a DLC material is close enough to ta-C on plots of bonding ratios and hydrogen content it can be an insulator with a high value of resistivity.
 Perhaps more interesting is that if prepared in the "medium" cobblestone version such as shown in the above figure, electricity is passed through it by a mechanism of hopping conductivity.
 In this type of conduction of electricity the electrons move by quantum mechanical tunneling between pockets of conductive material isolated in an insulator.
 The result is that such a process makes the material something like a semiconductor.
 Further research on electrical properties is needed to explicate such conductivity in ta-C in order to determine its practical value.
 However, a different electrical property of emissivity has been shown to occur at unique levels for ta-C. Such high values allow for electrons to be emitted from ta-C coated electrodes into vacuum or into other solids with application of modest levels of applied voltage.
 This has supported important advances in medical technology.